Welcome to SaxiKatt UK Cattery. Breeders of Old Bloodline Norwegian Forest Cats

 • Facebook – @saxikatt

-We had the delight of having our vet attend the cattery for the full day of 22nd November 2022.
+! had the delight of having our vet attend the cattery on December 2024 and February 2025.
 She spent the day examining & vaccinating our studs, dams, neuters and kittens.
-She reviewed all our facilities for our cats and kittens and was very pleased with everything we provide.
+She reviewed our facilities for our cats and kittens and was very pleased with everything we provide.
 I am writing this so that all past, present and future owners of our kittens can feel assured that the standards of care we provide are of the highest level.

-Our next kittens will be released in May / June 2023 to our friends on the waiting list first.
+I have new kittens which will be released in July 2025 to my friends on the waiting list first.

 Oakmount Vets.
 A most incredible vets in Burnley Lancashire.